bmx4life77/natspec-plus-plus-extension/docs/isa-rebellion-metrics.md

 ## Beta VU Iota Phi Psi5

-* A New Standardization of Measurement and Notational Values Through Orthogonal Decomposition

 ## The ISA Rebellion Metrics represent a paradigm shift in parallel execution measurement

 Abstract